vladyslav-p01/hw4/readme.md

 7. Use the git flow from the lesson#2.

 8. `After all the cutting points`, add link of your homework to the google doc.

+P.S.
+Set yourself config options to the config/config.php.dist and rename him on config/config.php